Xilinx/VMC_Help/AIE/FIR_Halfband_Interpolator/README.md

 * **Asymmetric:** Rounds an n-bit signed value in the range `-2^(n-1)` to `2^(n-1)-1`.
 * **Symmetric:** Rounds an n-bit signed value in the range `-2^(n-1)-1` to `2^(n-1)-1`.

+#### Number of interpolator polyphases

+Specifies the number of interpolator polyphases over which the coefficients will be split to enable parallel computation of the outputs.
+The polyphases are executed in parallel; output data is produced by each polyphase directly.
+This parameter does not affect the number of input data paths; there will be `(SSR)` input phases irrespective of the value of this parameter.

+Currently, only 2 interpolator polyphases are supported for the halfband interpolators with SSR > 1.
+Input data is broadcast to the two polyphases and each polyphase produces half of the total output data.
+Their output data can be interleaved to produce a single output stream.

+The first polyphase is implemented using a single rate asymmetric filter that is configured to produce and consume data in parallel in `(SSR)` phases; each phase can operate at maximum throughput depending on the configuration.
+The first polyphase uses `(SSR)^2 * (Number of cascade stages)` kernels.
+The second polyphase simplifies into a single kernel that does a single tap because halfband decimators only have one non-zero coefficient in the second coefficient phase.
+The second polyphase uses `(SSR)` kernels operating at maximum throughput.

+The overall theoretical input data rate is `(SSR) * (Number of output ports) * 1 GSa/s`.
+The overall theoretical output data rate is `(SSR) * (Number of decimator polyphases) * (Number of output ports) * 1GSa/s`.

+When SSR = 1, 1 or 2 interpolator polyphases can be used.

 #### Use center tap to upshift data
 To upshift the data sample by the center tap coefficient (or its real part) position.